apache/shenyu/README.md

   Selector is your first route, It is coarser grained, for example, at the module level.

-  Rule is your second route and what do you think your request should do,For example a method level in a module.
+  Rule is your second route and what do you think your request should do.
+For example a method level in a module.

   The selector and the rule match only once, and the match is returned.
 So the coarsest granularity should be sorted last.